 - brontosaurus chefs skip the moo cow + add oodles of extra veggies + beans

 - vegansaurus chefs same as above plus top with daiya cheese + vegan sour cream

 - t-rex chefs feel free to use grass-fed beef like we did or even ground turkey, shredded chicken, or pulled pork

 - gluten-free? grab your favorite GF noodles or make [this] layered deliciousness

 Garnish with cilantro and green onion and serve with a dollop of greek yogurt or guacamole…

-Dice your veggies and drizzle a little hot sauce over the top [optional but yummy!].
-Season with a pinch of salt and fresh cilantro with a little bit of lime juice and you’re good to go!
-I love the bite of raw, refreshing pico de gallo over this hot and bubbly casserole.
+Dice your veggies and season with a pinch of salt and fresh cilantro.
+Add a little bit of lime juice and you’re good to go!
+I love the bite fresh pico de gallo over this hot and bubbly casserole.

 You can even serve this alongside a few crispy tortilla chips to round out the meal with a little crunch.